rubrikinc/terraform-provider-polaris/docs/resources/aws_account.md

 - `profile` (String) AWS named profile.
 - `rds_protection` (Block List, Max: 1) Enable the RDS Protection feature for the account. (see [below for nested schema](#nestedblock--rds_protection))
 - `role_chaining` (Block List, Max: 1) Enable the Role Chaining feature for the account.
 This feature is mutually exclusive with all other features. (see [below for nested schema](#nestedblock--role_chaining))
+- `role_chaining_account_id` (String) RSC cloud account ID of the AWS account with the Role Chaining feature enabled.
+When specified, the account will use cross-account role chaining.
 - `servers_and_apps` (Block List, Max: 1) Enable the Servers and Apps feature for the account. (see [below for nested schema](#nestedblock--servers_and_apps))

 ### Read-Only